This post is the second video of a multi-part video series on “Oracle Exadata Cloud Service for DBAs & APPS DBAs“.

 1. Database Servers

 Database Servers are the servers where the Oracle Database Instances run.
 The client has full root access on these Linux Servers.
-Database Servers can have 2,4 or 8 nodes, depending on the configuration of Exadata Cloud Service.
 An Exadata Database Server contains at least one Virtual Machine (VM), known as DomU, running on a VM hypervisor or virtual machine monitor(VMM), known as Dom0.

 - Dom0.
-Dom0 is inaccessible by the clients and can only be accessed by the Oracle Team.
+Dom0 is can only be accessed by the Oracle Team.
 The resource allocated to Dom0 is minimal.
 Therefore, it runs on 2 CPUs and 16GB RAM.
 Oracle uses the Integrated Lights Out Manager (ILOM) which is a highly specialized tool created to manage and monitor servers.
 ILOM controls the hardware and firmware of the Dom0 Database Server.

 2. Storage Servers